imran-basha-s/Marketing_Insights_Dashboard-Excel/README.md

 The points below outline the approach adopted in this project:

-1. Two additional sheets were added for "Pivot Chart & Dashboard".<br>
-2. Duplicate values were eliminated, and abbreviations were substituted with full terms.
+1. Duplicate values were eliminated, and abbreviations were substituted with full terms.
 Additionally, a column named “Age Group” was introduced.<br>
-3. Extensive data preprocessing was conducted to ensure accuracy and uniformity in the data format.<br>
+2. Extensive data preprocessing was conducted to ensure accuracy and uniformity in the data format.<br>
-4. Microsoft Excel was employed for data cleaning, preprocessing, and creating all visualizations and the dashboard.<br>
+3. Microsoft Excel was employed for data cleaning, preprocessing, and creating all visualizations and the dashboard.<br>
-5. A variety of visualization types, including bar charts, column charts, pie charts, and doughnut charts, were utilized to develop a comprehensive dashboard.<br>
+4. A variety of visualization types, including bar charts, column charts, pie charts, and doughnut charts, were utilized to develop a comprehensive dashboard.<br>
-6. The dashboard design embodies an executive and formal theme.<br>
+5. The dashboard design embodies an executive and formal theme.<br>